This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 In the heart of the tranquil, historic estate and parkland of Chirk Castle.
 This 1930’s Villa is located at the top of Offa’s Dyke, with views that are second to none.
 Featuring a large rear terrace with seating area and lawned gardens, perfect for relaxing and admiring this spectacular countryside.

-Parking: Parking for several cars on a graveled area to the front of the cottage.
+Parking: Parking for 3 cars on a graveled area at the front of the cottage.

 A 10% discount applies when booked with Chirk Home Farm Cottage (ref 008012)

 Guided tours 'Behind the scenes' of the castle are available, normally starting at 11am on open days - ask at the ticket office for further details.
 Events happen throughout the year.